 For ABS, report the current expected pay-off date resulting from estimated cash flows and prepayment assumptions.

-Column XX – Acquisition Overcollateralization Percentage (ABS)
+Column XX – Origination Overcollateralization Percentage (ABS)

-For ABS, report the overcollateralization ratio that reflects the value of the assets backing the debt issuance in comparison to the tranche held and all tranches senior at the time of acquisition.
+For ABS, report the overcollateralization ratio that reflects the value of the assets backing the debt issuance in comparison to the tranche held and all tranches senior at the time of origination.

 The ratio shall reflect the total unimpaired assets backing the debt issuance over the specific tranche held and all the tranches senior to the held tranche.
 For example, with $100 in assets backing the debt issuance and $75 in issued senior debt, $15 in issued mezzanine debt, and $10 in residual assets, a reporting entity holding senior tranche would report 133% (100/75) and a reporting entity holding the mezzanine debt shall report 111% (100/90).